Money matters, costs and budgets

 Speak to our Student Union Advisors

-You can discuss any financial concerns with the Student Union's specialist financial advisers, one-to-one and in confidence.
+You can discuss any financial concerns with the Student Union's Specialist Money Advisers, one-to-one and in confidence.

 Select from the options below to see the bursaries, scholarships and other sources of funding available: